NexPlayer/Unity-SDK/introduction.md

 **Disclaimer for Intellectual Property**

 This product is designed for general purpose, and accordingly the customer is responsible for all or any of intellectual property licenses required for actual application.
-NexPlayer™ SDK S.L. does not provide any indemnification for any intellectual properties owned by third party.
+NexPlayer SDK S.L. does not provide any indemnification for any intellectual properties owned by third party.

 **Copyright**

-Copyright for all documents, drawings and programs related with this specification are owned by NexPlayer™ SDK S.L.
-All or any part of the specification shall not be reproduced nor distributed without prior written approval by NexPlayer™ SDK S.L.
-Content and configuration of all or any part of the specification shall not be modified nor distributed without prior written approval by NexPlayer™ SDK S.L.
+Copyright for all documents, drawings and programs related with this specification are owned by NexPlayer SDK S.L.
+All or any part of the specification shall not be reproduced nor distributed without prior written approval by NexPlayer SDK S.L.
+Content and configuration of all or any part of the specification shall not be modified nor distributed without prior written approval by NexPlayer SDK S.L.